Danger Days: The True Lives of the Fabulous Killjoys: Promotion

-Announced in an exclusive interview with Kerrang!, "Save Yourself, I'll Hold Them Back" was released as a free download on the band's official website on 5 November 2010.
+"Save Yourself, I'll Hold Them Back" was released as a free download on the band's official website on 5 November 2010.
 The album premiered on November 16, 2010, on the band's official website, hosted by Dr. Death Defying.

+For the deluxe edition of Danger Days, My Chemical Romance included the Mad Gear and Missile Kid extended play, labelled by the band as being part of the "Danger Days universe".
+The EP contains three tracks: "F.T.W.W.W.", "Mastas Of Ravenkroft" and "Black Dragon Fighting Society".
+The EP was released onto streaming services in 2022.